muzikology/innovsoltech-frontend/README.md

 ## Development server

+First run "npm install" to install all the libraries.
-Run `npn start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-The project calls the interstella back end fot innovsoltech to find the shortest distance between planets.
+The project calls the interstella back end for innovsoltech to find the shortest distance between planets.
 Every Planet has a Vertex ID, for instance: to find the shortest distance between the Earth and Mercury the pop up wil show 4 input textfield: